AcademySoftwareFoundation/openfx/Documentation/README.md

 ## Prerequisites

 * Install doxygen (Linux: `sudo apt install doxygen`)
-* Create a python3 virtualenv: `python -mvenv ofx-docgen`
+* Create a python3 virtualenv: `python -mvenv ofx-docgen` (may need to do `apt install python3.8-venv` first)
 * Activate it: `source ofx-docgen/bin/activate`
-* Install the python requirements in that virtualenv: `pip install -r Documentation/pipreq.txt`
+* Install the python requirements in that virtualenv (e.g. Sphinx): `pip install -r Documentation/pipreq.txt`

 (Virtualenv is recommended, but not required; you could install the reqs into your system python if you like.)